bernardoseven/Sample-App/README.md

 Mailer Method:
 We can generate mailer just like a controller, and once a mailer is created, rails generates two templates views, a plain text view and a html view.
+To see the results of the templates defined in Listing 10.12 and Listing 10.13, we can use email previews, which are special URLs exposed by Rails to let us see what our email messages look like.
+First, we need to add some configuration to our application’s development environment, as shown in Listing 10.14.

 **********************************
 **********************************
 * All the relevant information, comments and tecniques i'm learning about rails can be found